 - Backup resources: For every key team member, you must have a backup.
 You cannot afford to wait until, for example, your team manager is back from vacation.

 Since a cyber incident always involves some technical assets, their clear visibility is the key to an effective response.
 If assets are not well-defined, enumerated, and their relationship is not clear, it might be impossible to contain and fully resolve the incident.

 - Asset identification: You should have a clear view of all your technical assets, both these within the company itself as well as the external ones.
-This is good everyday practice but the importance is even greater if the assets are affected by an incident.
+This is a good everyday practice but the importance is even greater if the assets are affected by an incident.

-- Asset relationships: Many technical assets are interconnected and therefore, a criminal might breach one of the assets and spread to others.
+- Asset relationships: Many technical assets are interconnected and therefore, a criminal might breach one of the assets and escalate to others.
 Depending on the technical structure of your business, potentially every asset might be affected by an incident and should be part of an investigation and remediation.
-For example, if a criminal accesses a web application via an SQL Injection, they will most certainly access the database server (which may be a separate system), potentially reaching the operating system, and potentially using the internal network to access other systems.
+For example, if a criminal accesses a web application via an SQL injection, they will most certainly access the database server (which may be a separate system), potentially reaching the operating system, and potentially using the internal network to access other systems.
 Understanding how assets are interconnected is of utmost importance.

 - Other tools: Other tools may also be involved.
 For example, meeting rooms might be considered a tool for the incident response team to work together.
 If you include external personnel, they must also be equipped with suitable tools and authorizations to access your systems and potentially, your premises.